-- Price: The Basic Commerce plan is $30/month, and the Advanced Commerce plan is $46/month.
-You can save 30% on plans by committing to one year.
+- Price: The Basic Commerce plan is $27 per month, and the Advanced Commerce plan is $46 per month.
+You can save 30% on plans by committing for one year.

-- Ease of use: Squarespace is pretty simple to use, and if you need help the company offers webinars, a help center, and community forum.
+- Ease of use: Squarespace is a pretty simple website builder to use, and if you need help, the company offers webinars, a help center, and a community forum.

 - Level of customization: All templates are customizable via the Squarespace editor, and if you have coding knowledge, you can also pop into the code.
 Keep in mind that if you do choose a Squarespace theme, you won’t be able to customize down to the page level—the styles you choose will be consistent site wide, which gives you less flexibility overall.

 - Example: Fashion and accessories brand Flora Salvaje runs on Squarespace.

 GoDaddy is a well-known website builder used to create portfolios, ecommerce stores, service-based business sites, and more.
 It’s beginner-friendly drag-and-drop builder uses artificial intelligence to design your website quickly, taking the information you provide to customize your site in minutes.